Are your hormones going haywire? Fill up on these nutrient-rich eats to give your body an easier ride and try our menopause diet.

 - Protein with every meal and snack.
 Like Nicki, Jackie is an advocate of protein.
 ‘It can help at so many different levels.
 It helps to stabilise blood sugar levels, which is nutrition 101 when it comes to managing stress.
 This is because every time your blood sugar crashes your body releases stress hormones.
 We also need protein to support muscle tone.
 Women can lose up to 40% of muscle mass by the time they have gone through the menopause.
 And the body uses amino acids found in protein to build key neurotransmitters that support mood, memory and motivation, which can all be affected during the menopause,’ she explains.

 Another thing to consider is drinks.
 ‘Drink alcohol in moderation, within government guidelines,’ says Dr Mukherjee.
-Alcohol can affect your skin and cause weight gain and hormonal disturbances.
+The effects of alcohol on your skin can leave lasting damage, and to much drink will also cause weight gain and hormonal disturbances.

 Tea and coffee are OK in the daytime.
 However, to avoid nocturnal trips to the loo, drink more fluid earlier on and less in the evening.
 This will reduce your need to pee at night.